BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/4-proxy-space.md

 The change in cutoff resonance and cutoff frequency happens continuously.

-In combination, JITLib and the proxy space offer extreme versatility and make live coding easier and very flexible.
+In combination, JITLib and the proxy space offer extreme versatility.
+They make live coding easier and very flexible.
 It gets more interesting when used with [pattern](sec-pattern), and one has multiple ``Pbinds`` sounding together.

 ## SynthDefs and Pbinds